-Lyman: Russian strikes kill three in eastern Ukraine
+Ukraine war: Three elderly people killed in Russian shelling, say officials

 The peninsula's Russian-appointed proxy governor said the fleet was conducting firing exercises.

-"Three people were killed and one wounded in Torkse, another civilian was wounded in Zakitne," the head of Ukraine's Donetsk region Pavlo Kyrylenko said on Telegram.
+"Three people were killed and one wounded in Torske, another civilian was wounded in Zakitne," the head of Ukraine's Donetsk region Pavlo Kyrylenko said on Telegram.

+Torske was attacked at 18:50 local time (15:50 GMT) and Zakitne was hit half an hour later, the Donetsk regional prosecutor's office said on Facebook.

+One person in Torske suffered injuries to their chest, shoulder and hip, the prosecutor's office said.